 Although they were excited about experiencing a new culture and way of life, the Newbery family had to commit to the relocation before Vicky or the children had even been to Abu Dhabi.

 “Andrew had been there before but the rest of us hadn’t so we really had to put our trust in him that we would enjoy living there.
-We finally managed to travel to Abu Dhabi as a family for a week in the run up to Christmas and it very much secured our desire to move there.
+We finally managed to move to Abu Dhabi as a family for a week in the run up to Christmas and it very much secured our desire to move there.
 The excitement about moving certainly helped us to keep going through the lengthy admin process.”

 With two young sons, Tom (aged 9) and James (aged 7), the decision to relocate abroad was not something Vicky and Andrew took lightly, but they needn’t have worried as the boys saw the relocation as a big adventure.